-Jetty 7, 8 and 9 are supported.
+Jetty 9.3.6 and newer are supported.
 Context activation/deactivation and dependency injection into Servlets and Filters works out of the box.
 Injection into Servlet listeners works on Jetty 9.1.1 and newer.

 18.3.2.1.
 Class Loading